Air filter not cooling

 How often should I change my air filter?

-Most HVAC experts recommend changing the air filter every 1-3 months, depending on factors like home size, number of occupants, and pet ownership.
+Most experts recommend changing your air filter every 1-3 months, depending on factors like the filter type, home size, and how much the system is used.

 Can a dirty air filter damage my HVAC system?

-Yes, a clogged air filter can put extra strain on the HVAC components, leading to premature wear and potential breakdowns over time.
+Yes, a clogged air filter can put extra strain on the system, leading to increased wear and tear and potentially shortening the lifespan of components like the compressor.

 Connect with certified professionals in your area